-A. Budgetary information (continued)

-- 7. Appropriations lapse on June 30, for all County units.
+- A. Budgetary information (continued) - 7.
+Appropriations lapse on June 30, for all County units.
 The County's practice is to appropriate Capital Projects by Project.
 Several supplemental appropriations were necessary during this fiscal year. - 8.
-All budgetary data presented in the accompanying financial statements is the revised budget. - 9.
-For fiscal year ended June 30, 2022, the school fund had expenditures in excess of total appropriations.
+All budgetary data presented in the accompanying financial statements is the revised budget. - B. Excess of expenditures over appropriations: